Albi-Madeleine station

 Albi-Madeleine station (French: Gare d'Albi-Madeleine) is a railway station in Albi, Occitanie, France.
 The original station opened in 1857 and the current station opened in 1899.
-It is on the Toulouse to Rodez railway line, and is served by Intercités de Nuit (night train) and TER (local) services.
+Located on the Toulouse to Rodez railway line, the station is served by Intercités de Nuit (night train) and TER (local) services.

 The original station was called Albi-Midi, when it opened on 7 December 1857.

 Train services

 The following services currently call at Albi-Madeleine: